-- (i) The entity is a joint venture of the Group. - (ii) The entity is a subsidiary of the Group's joint venture. - (iii) The transactions are with the other operator of Waste Disposal Services. - (iv) The entity is an associate of the Group.
+- (i) The entity is a joint venture of the Group. - (ii) The entity is a subsidiary of the Group's joint venture. - (iii) The transactions are with the other operator of Waste Disposal Services. - (iv) The entity is a former associate of the Group. - (c) The emoluments of key management personnel during the year are as follows: